-Mergers and Managers: Manager-Specific Wage Premiums and Rent Extraction in M&As
+Mergers and Managers: Manager-Specific Wage Premiums and the Market for Corporate Control

-This paper shows that some managers systematically pay higher wages to rank-and-file workers and these managers are targets of M&As.
-We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011, and develop a novel framework to identify manager fixed styles in wage-setting from both worker and manager movements across firms.
-We find that there is substantial heterogeneity among managers in wage-setting styles, and firms with high wage premiums due to generous managers are more likely to be acquired.
-Following acquisitions, the target firms replace their generous managers and reduce workers’ wages, which accounts for a large part of shareholder gains in M&As.
-These results suggest that the market for corporate control selects managers who pay low wages and leads to lower wage growth in the labor market.
+This paper shows that some managers systematically pay higher wages to their workers, and firms headed by these managers are targets of M&As.
+We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011 to identify manager-specific wage premiums from both worker and manager movements across firms.
+We find that the identity of managers does matter for wages, and variation in manager-specific wage premiums accounts for a significant part of between-firm wage inequality.
+Firms with high wage premiums due to generous managers are more likely to be acquired, and experience higher manager turnover and larger wage declines after acquisitions.
+Manager-specific wage premiums are not correlated with productivity and other firm policies, and seem to stem from managers' traits and fairness views that are shaped by their personal experiences.
+Our results suggest that the market for corporate control selects managers who pay lower wages and redistributes wealth from workers to shareholders.

 Suggested Citation: Suggested Citation